 Land Use/Land Cover analysis indicated that agriculture is the dominant land use.
 At the same time, forest areas are confined to higher elevations and play a significant role in erosion control and groundwater recharge.
 The geology of the area is predominantly basaltic (Deccan Traps), which contributes to a dendritic drainage pattern and moderate groundwater potential through fractures and joints.
 Soil analysis showed neutral to slightly alkaline pH, low to moderate organic carbon content, and dominance of sandy clay loam and clay textures with variable soil depth across the watershed.

 The land capability classification prepared using the weighted overlay method identified slope and soil as the most influential factors controlling land suitability.
 A significant portion of the watershed falls under Class II, indicating moderate suitability for agriculture with appropriate management practices.
 The soil and water conservation measures were proposed using the ridge-to-valley approach.
-Land area and drainage line treatment such as contour bunding, farm bunding, afforestation, water-absorption trenches, loose-boulder structures, gully plugs, gabion structures, and cement nala bunds, were recommended to control erosion, reduce runoff, and enhance groundwater recharge.
+Land area and drainage line treatment, such as contour bunding, farm bunding, afforestation, water-absorption trenches, loose-boulder structures, gully plugs, gabion structures, and cement nala bunds, were recommended to control erosion, reduce runoff, and enhance groundwater recharge.
 The study provides a scientific basis for integrated watershed management and prioritization of conservation measures under changing climatic conditions.

 COMPETING INTERESTS DISCLAIMER: